moment/momentjs.com/README.md

 ## Test documentation examples

-`pnpm serve` automatically tests the JavaScript examples embedded in the Markdown documentation when the server starts and whenever documentation changes.
-To run the same checks once without starting the server, use:
+`pnpm serve` automatically tests the JavaScript examples embedded in the Markdown documentation and announcements when the server starts and whenever that content changes.
+To run the same checks once without starting the server,
+use:

 ```sh
 pnpm doctest